uwegeercken/evaluator/README.md

 Library to construct logic to check values using flexible conditions and grouping using AND, OR, NOT or NOR.

-Checks can be added to groups, where the checks are connected using also AND, OR, NOT, NOR.
+Checks can be added to groups, where the checks are connected using AND or OR.
 Multiple groups can be connected to each other also using AND, OR, NOT, NOR.
 This way one can create complex logic easily.

 Groups and their checks are like a unit of tests or filters using the specified connection logic between the checks.
 And